ezsystems/ezplatform-richtext/README.md

 # eZ Platform RichText Field Type Bundle

-This Bundle provides RichText (`ezrichtext`) Field Type for eZ Platform 2.1 and higher.
+This Bundle provides RichText (`ezrichtext`) Field Type for eZ Platform 2.4 and higher.
 It is a Field Type for supporting rich formatted text stored in a structured XML format.

-This package overrides the `eZ\Publish\Core\FieldType\RichText` namespace provided by the `ezsystems/ezpublish-kernel` package.
+This package overrides services provided by the `eZ\Publish\Core\FieldType\RichText` namespace of `ezsystems/ezpublish-kernel` package.

 This Field Type succeeds the former [XMLText](https://github.com/ezsystems/ezplatform-xmltext-fieldtype) Field Type found in eZ Publish 5.x and before.

 ## Installation

-1. In your eZ Platform 2.1+ project, require this package by the Composer.
+1. In your eZ Platform 2.4+ project, require this package by the Composer.

     ```bash
         composer require ezsystems/ezplatform-richtext